BaumerEDV/a-crimson-tale/Classes/Necromancer.md

 Effort: spend Effort for the Expedition
 Action: Main Action
 Effect: While the Effort spent on this ability remains spent, you can summon a Skeletal Archer (described below) as a Free Action at the cost of 1 SS.
 You can only have 1 Skeletal archer per Effort spent in this way at a time, though you can have multiple Skeletal Archers if you spend multiple points of Effort on this ability.
 Skeletal Archers act on your turn; they attack jointly: attacking the same target and using only one attack roll (which is used to resolve all their attacks).
-Skeletal Archer: uses your to-hit and AC; 6 HP (counts as 1HD); 2 damage on a hit
+Skeletal Archer: uses your to-hit and AC; 6 HP (counts as 1HD); 2 damage on a hit; can carry 2 ENC

 # Draft Notes from here on out